-To mitigate liquidity risk the company collects capital repayments and interest from borrowers four business days prior to payment to bondholders.
-Additionally borrowers maintain a debt service reserve fund with the trustee of the secured bondholders, amounting to a minimum of one year's worth of interest and capital repayments that can be drawn upon in the event of a late payment.
+To mitigate liquidity risk the borrower collects interest from GGL four business days prior to payment to bondholders.
+Additionally GGL maintains a debt service reserve fund with the bond trustee which is a minimum of one year's worth of interest payments that can be drawn upon in the event of a late payment.